TitanDvd/generic_table/README.md

 );
 ```

-In addition you can specify the case `CommonDateFilter::CUSTOM_RANGE` to instruct the engine to allow the user enter a custom date range from the html date input.
-Or you can use `CommonDateFilter::ALL_RANGES` case to specify that engine must show all options included `CommonDateFilter::CUSTOM_RANGE` case.
+Additionally, you can specify the `CommonDateFilter::CUSTOM_RANGE` case to instruct the engine to allow the user to enter a custom date range from the HTML date input.
+Or you can use `CommonDateFilter::ALL_RANGES` case to specify that the engine must render all options included `CommonDateFilter::CUSTOM_RANGE` case.

 ## ISingleSelectionFilter
-This interface has the `SelectionFilterSettings $singleSelectionFilterSettings` property declaration.
-The html binded to this filter will force the user to choose only one possible filter value at a time.
-So, if you want to filter products by its status the way is:
+This interface has the property declaration `SelectionFilterSettings $singleSelectionFilterSettings`.
+The HTML code associated to this filter will force the user to choose only one possible filter value at a time.
+So, if you want to filter products by their status the way to do is:
 ```php
 // Example